jamesnulliu/jamesnulliu.github.io/content/blogs/vscode-debug-python/index.md

             "name": "Python Debugger: Current File",
             "type": "debugpy",
             "request": "launch",
-            // Path to the Python file to debug "program": "${file}",
+            // Path to the Python file to debug;
+            // If set to "${file}", the debugger will run the currently open
+            // file
+            "program": "${file}",
             "console": "integratedTerminal",
             // Environment variables